-The plant to be mathematically modelled in this paper was built in our institute in order to verify several control algorithms for time delay systems.
+The plant to be mathematically modelled in this paper was built in order to verify several control algorithms for (conventional) time delay systems.
 Originally, it was intended to control input delays only; however, as it is shown in this contribution, the plant contains internal delays as well, and thus it is suitable also for testing control approaches for anisochronic systems.
-The plant is based on the principle of transferring heat from a source through a piping system using a heat transferring media to a heat-consuming appliance.
+The plant dynamics is based on the principle of heat transferring from a source through a piping system using a heat transferring media to a heat-consuming appliance.
 External appearance of the plant is shown in Fig.1.